NETWORK 4 IMPACT

 Post Traumatic Stress Growth

-Network for Impact and Carmel Cotillions, LLC - PO Box 162, Pebble Beach, California 93953 - [email protected] - (949) 838-5896
+Network for Impact and Carmel Cotillions, LLC - [email protected] - (949) 838-5896

 Contact us for more information or use the Calendly link to schedule a free introductory meeting.

-*The terms POLITE ARGUMENT, GRATITUDE BUMP, and NETWORK FOR IMPACT are proprietary terms registered as trademarks with the United States Patent and Trademark Office; unauthorized use is prohibited.
+The terms POLITE ARGUMENT®, GRATITUDE BUMP®, and NETWORK FOR IMPACT® are proprietary terms registered as trademarks with the United States Patent and Trademark Office; unauthorized use is prohibited.

+Use of our services constitutes consent and permission for Network for Impact's use of your digital image for educational or marketing purposes, and waiver of any rights or claims thereto.
 Portions of our live programming will be recorded with photos and videos.
 By attending these events, you consent to the use of your recorded likeness for educational and publicity purposes of Network for Impact and Carmel Cotillions, LLC, without financial compensation or editorial control.
 The advice provided by Network for Impact and Megan Mayer does not guarantee desired employment or salary outcomes.

 Proudly powered by Weebly